KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

       backend.appliveview.tanzu.vmware.com  1.10.0         2024-05-03T00:00:00Z
     ```

-1. From the `Run` clusters, discover the `CLUSTER-NAME`, `CONNECTOR-URL` and `CONNECTOR-CA-CERTIFICATE` values.
+1. From the `Run` clusters, get the values for `CLUSTER-NAME`, `CONNECTOR-URL`, and `CONNECTOR-CA-CERTIFICATE`:

-    The `CLUSTER-NAME` is the name of the run cluster or any cluster where the connector and application are deployed.
+    1. The `CLUSTER-NAME` is the name of the run cluster or any cluster where the connector and application are deployed.
        This is a unique name of your choice.
-Make sure it matches with the `tap-gui` cluster config
+Ensure that it matches the `tap-gui` cluster configuration.

-    Fetch the `CONNECTOR-URL` on which the connector exposes its REST API.
-If you are using a Tanzu Application Platform profile installation with the top-level key
+    1. Fetch the `CONNECTOR-URL` on which the connector exposes its REST API.
+If you are using a
+       Tanzu Application Platform profile installation and the top-level key `shared.ingress_domain`
-    `shared.ingress_domain` set, you can find the `CONNECTOR-URL` by listing the HTTPProxy object.
+       is set, find the `CONNECTOR-URL` by listing the HTTPProxy object by running:

         ```console
         kubectl get httpproxy -A
         ```

         Expected output:

         ```console
         NAMESPACE                 NAME                        FQDN                                  TLS SECRET                          STATUS      STATUS DESCRIPTION app-live-view-connector   appliveview-connector       connector.172.175.234.14.nip.io       appliveview-connector-cert          valid       Valid HTTPProxy
         ```

-    Fetch the `CONNECTOR-CA-CERTIFICATE` data from the secret to enable TLS communication
+    1. Fetch the `CONNECTOR-CA-CERTIFICATE` data from the secret to enable TLS communication by running:

         ```console
         kubectl get secret appliveview-connector-cert -n app-live-view-connector -o yaml |  yq '.data."ca.crt"' | base64 -d
         ```

-1. Create the file `app-live-view-backend-values.yaml` using the following information:
+1. Create the file `app-live-view-backend-values.yaml`.

-    With the connector as a service, the backend will query the exposed ALV connector service in the run cluster to retrieve actuator data for an application.
-To facilitate this, the backend requires knowledge of the connector configuration for the cluster.
+   With the connector as a service, the back end queries the exposed Application Live View connector
+   service in the run cluster to retrieve actuator data for an application.
+   To enable this, the back end requires the connector configuration for the cluster.

-    Copy the below YAML content into `app-live-view-backend-values.yaml` to provide the connector cluster configuration in the backend:
+   Copy the following YAML content into your `app-live-view-backend-values.yaml` file to provide the
+   back end with the connector cluster configuration:

       ```yaml
       appliveview: